gSchool/passing-functions-as-arguments/README.md

 ## The Plan

-In this lesson, in order to be able to correctly define and invoke functions that invoke passed-in functions, and to be able to invoke these passed-in functions with other arguments passed into the main funciton, you will first get comfortable with:
+In this lesson, in order to be able to correctly define and invoke functions that invoke passed-in functions, and to be able to invoke these passed-in functions with other arguments passed into the main function, you will first get comfortable with:
 - Passing in function definitions and invoking them within main functions.
 - Gathering into arrays the arguments that need to be given to passed-in functions using *rest parameters*.
 - Using the *spread syntax* to deliver the elements of *rest parameter* arrays to passed-in functions.